bonetblai/learner-strips/README.md

 Directly executing ```src/strips``` gives a description of the different options and usages provided.
 One such usage allows for the generation of ```.dot``` (graphical) description of an input DFA.

+In the first paper described above, we solve a model learning problem by solving many (hundreds or thousands) SAT theories using a computation cluster, and then selecting the solutions that verify over more bigger instances and that are simpler in terms of number of actions and predicates, their arities, etc. For this, we make use of the python script described below.

 ### Generation of graphs from DFAs